by Rob Loeber

 It might mean giving up wealth and comfort.
 It might mean trading in leather seats for something with better gas mileage.
 It might mean downgrading health insurance, dipping into savings or make other huge cuts.
 But it might just mean you get to feel like a kid again.

 Whatever dream you had as a kid, sports or not, wouldn’t you be happier if you were living like minor league and semi-pro athletes and chasing that dream with unwavering passion?
 Yeah, I think so too.
+If you’re passionate about hypnotherapy and want to turn it into a career, you can find out how to start a hypnosis business by researching industry regulations and best practices.

 The pro stars have money, fame, and unbelievable talents that have to be admired.
 The little guy may never be a star, he may never have money, and he’s making the most of what few skills he has.
 I admire him even more.